assegaf/siptowhatsapp/README.md

 ![sip2sip_accountcli](https://user-images.githubusercontent.com/551532/172806660-4220fdb5-1d0a-44b0-8d0d-90c9b49cb4ea.png)

 b.
 After introduction you will be asked to put destination number via dial pad (Sending DTMF tones), then press # to finish input the number and dial the destination whatsapp number.
-Press the dialpad after introduction finished.
+Press the dialpad after introduction finished, not in ongoing introduction.

 ![sip2sip_dialpad](https://user-images.githubusercontent.com/551532/172807341-98538408-9ff8-4001-b42c-6047481f5206.png)

-both way will dial the whatsapp destination number, until you hang up the call or destination whatsapp number hang up first.
+both way will dial the whatsapp destination number, until you hang up the call or destination whatsapp account hang up first.

 # sip.linphone.org

-You can register here https://www.linphone.org/freesip/home for sip free account, The destination of call of whatsapp number is the same as sip2sip.info, to put in Display name or Caller ID, or dial via DTMF tones while on call.
+You can register here https://www.linphone.org/freesip/home for sip free account, The destination of call of whatsapp number is the same method as above, to put in Display name or Caller ID, or dial via DTMF tones while on call.
 You can dial account "sip2wa" as picture sample below, to start testing our Sip to WhatsApp gateway.

 ![linphone_sip2wa_dial](https://user-images.githubusercontent.com/551532/172809395-e875c9ab-c364-433a-9be4-7b061e93c4df.png)